Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

 \subsection{Evolutionary Algorithms}

-Randomized search heuristics (RSH) are off-the-shelf algorithms to solve complex optimization problems \cite{auger2011theory, rozenberg2012handbook}.
-Such algorithms define the distribution over candidate solutions, and sample populations of candidates from the distribution and usually adjust the distribution based on the qualities of the sampled candidates.
-Evolutionary Algorithms \cite{rozenberg2012handbook, jansen2013analyzing} are nature-inspired RSH that use metaphors of evolution.
+Randomized search heuristics (RSH) are off-the-shelf algorithms to solve complex optimization problems~\cite{auger2011theory, rozenberg2012handbook}.
+Such algorithms define the distribution over candidate solutions, sample populations of candidates from the distribution and usually adjust the distribution based on the qualities of the sampled candidates.
+Evolutionary Algorithms~\cite{rozenberg2012handbook, jansen2013analyzing} are nature-inspired RSH that use metaphors of evolution.
 These algorithms produce descendant candidate solutions by a sequence of reproductions, selections, recombinations, and mutations.
-The qualities of those solutions are evaluated by the objective function.
+The quality of those solutions is evaluated by the objective function.

-The pseudo-boolean search space, meaning set $\set{0, 1}^n$ for fixed constant $n \in \N$, is usually considered in the context of discrete optimization. $(1 + 1)$ EA is an Evolutionary Algorithm, which was rigorously analyzed on several pseudo-boolean toy problems, for example, see \cite{jansen2013methods, doerr2020theory}.
+The pseudo-boolean search space $\set{0, 1}^n$ for fixed constant $n \in \N$ is usually considered in the context of discrete optimization. $(1 + 1)$ EA is an Evolutionary Algorithm, which was rigorously analyzed on several pseudo-boolean toy problems, for example, see~\cite{jansen2013methods, doerr2020theory}.
 The algorithm maintains a candidate solution $\BF{x}_{\text{best}} \in \{0, 1\}^n$ with the smallest (in the case of minimization) observed value of the objective function $F$.
 The optimization process works in multiple iterations.
 At every iteration of the discussed $(1+1)$ EA, a number $k$ is sampled from Binomial Distribution $\mathcal{B}(n, r/n)$.
 Here $n$ is the size of the vector, which represents the candidate solution, and $r \in (0, n]$ is a real constant, which represents the \emph{mutation rate}.
-If $k = 0$, then we change it to 1 (so-called ``shift'' strategy), since it is more efficient for practical purposes \cite{pinto2018towards}.
+If $k = 0$, then we change it to 1 (so-called ``shift'' strategy), since it is more efficient for practical purposes~\cite{pinto2018towards}.
 Then $k$ components in the solution $\BF{x}_{\text{best}}$ are chosen uniformly at random.
 A new candidate solution $\BF{x}_{\text{new}}$ is created by flipping the bits in each of the $k$ chosen components.
 The new candidate solution $\BF{x}_{\text{new}}$ is taken as new observed solution if and only if $F(\BF{x}_{\text{best}}) \ge F(\BF{x}_{\text{new}})$.
 Such iterations repeat until the computation budget is exhausted, or other termination conditions are satisfied.